-- Were organizations more formal versus informal in planning?
-How did formality vary by size and type of firm? - How many of the firms had a written vision and/or mission statement?
-How did this vary by size and type of firm? - Did the persons interviewed recognize the benefits of strategic planning?
-How did the persons interviewed inform the organizations' employees of the strategic plans and the benefits of strategic planning?
+- How many of the organizations used formal as opposed to informal planning?
+How did this vary by size and type of firm? - How many of the firms had a written vision and/or mission statement?
+How did this vary by size and type of firm? - Did the people interviewed recognize the benefits of strategic planning?
+How did they inform the organizations' employees of the strategic plans and the benefits of strategic planning? - What would the students recommend in terms of changes to the strategic planning process used by the businesses they evaluated?